-Press and hold the Alarm Button until you hear a beep and see one of these symbols flashing on the display (()-ALARM-) then release.
+Press and hold the Alarm Button until you hear a beep and see one of these symbols flashing on the display $\boxed{((\square - ALARM -))}$ then release.

-To wake with the radio: While Alarm is flashing on the display, press and release the Clock Set Button until you see the symbol. ((C-ALARM) When the alarm goes off the radio will play the last station selected at the same volume level last set.
+To wake with the radio: While Alarm is flashing on the display, press and release the Clock Set Button until you see the symbol. [()-ALARM] When the alarm goes off the radio will play the last station selected at the same volume level last set.

-To wake with a multi level tone: While Alarm is flashing, press and release the Clock Set Button until you see the ALARM- Symbol.
+To wake with a multi level tone: While Alarm is flashing, press and release the Clock Set Button until you see the ALARM- or symbol.